Last Updated on

 And if you’re interested in a European road trip, you’ll probably need to rent a car.
 So don’t forget to check our article with The 5 Best and Cheapest Sites to Compare and Buy Rental Cards Around the World.

 I love bikes and am still planning to do a big trip with one somewhere in the world (whether Europe or not).
-Plus, this is a transportation option where neither time nor money really influence your decision….if only this was always true!?
+Plus, this is a transportation option where neither time nor money really influences your decision….if only this was always true!?

 This type of transportation is relatively common in Europe but not around the world.
 But it’s definitely a viable option for travelers who have a lot of time to spare and little money in their pockets.